Seraaron/agora/srd/Peers.md

 ---

-#### Not _everything_ is a discussion
+#### Not _everything_ is a discussion...

 There is one major draw-back to using Peers, and that's that they can sometimes slow down the pace of the game.
-While there are many times when Peer input is desired that of a single voice, **_usually_ the FC's decision takes presidency**; particularly in matters that directly involve the [[Facilitator|duties of a Facilitator]].
+While there are many times when Peer input is desired that of a single voice, **_usually_ the FC's decision takes presidency** (particularly in matters that directly involve the [[Facilitator|duties of a Facilitator]]).
 This structure is required to make sure that a session isn't too bogged down by innocuous or semantic discussions.

 The main kinds of discussions you _want_ to have with your Peers are those about 'where to take the game next' (in broad strokes), or 'finding and interpreting a given rule', and 'round-table discussions involving feedback or  suggestions'.

-#question You can think about it in terms of striking a balance between the two phrases _"many hands make light work"_ and _"too many cooks spoil the broth"_.
+❓ You can think about it in terms of striking a balance between the two phrases _"many hands make light work"_ and _"too many cooks spoil the broth"_.

 ### Direct Emotions, Not Actions